Christmas songs best ever written and sung with an article, a list and some videos from Youtube. Enjoy and be merry at least for Christmas.

 “You better watch out You better not cry Better not pout I’m telling you why Santa Claus is coming to town He’s making a list And checking it twice; Gonna find out Who’s naughty and nice Santa Claus is coming to town”

-Here are now a list of fifty very famous Christmas Songs:
+Here is now a list of fifty very famous Christmas Songs:

 1) “Fairytale of New York” – The Pogues feat.
 Kirsty MacColl